apache/forrest/tools/logos/README.txt

 * Unfortunately, even though it doesn't use Forrest, the Ant build file uses batik*.jar from Forrest's lib directory.
-So you need to checkout forrest/trunk (or at least trunk/lib) and not just tools/logos.
+So you need to checkout forrest/trunk (or at least trunk/lib) and not just tools/logos or add the batik*.jar locally.
-Need to use Ivy.

 ---------------------------------------
 History